-COVID has hit the retail industry hard, and many companies have closed both small and large.
+COVID has hit retailers hard, and many companies have closed both small and large.
 So all the surviving stores have had to switch over to online shopping.
 But it isn’t enough to just make a website and hope for the best.

 So, here are a couple of ideas to help boost sales during the crisis.

 Even if you have your own website through which you can sell your products, not everyone is going to see you.
-If you are particularly new to advertising and getting your name out there, one way to increase sales is to utilise sites such as Ebay and Amazon.
+If you are particularly new to advertising and getting your name out there, one way to increase sales is to utilise sites such as eBay and Amazon.
 If you have a store on such platforms then you can be selling even if people don’t realise it’s from you.
-It isn’t the most efficient way to get your name out there, but it can certainly bring in more sales.
+It isn’t the most efficient way to get your name out there, but it can certainly bring in more sales for retailers.